Muslim Umar: College career

 In November 2020, Umar committed to attend the University of Portland to play for the men's soccer team, joining for the 2022 season.
 On August 26, 2022, he made his collegiate debut, recording his first assist against the Central Arkansas Bears.
 On September 25, 2022, he scored his first collegiate goal against the Utah Tech Trailblazers.
 At the end of his first season, he was named to the West Coast Conference All-Freshman Team.
+In 2024, he earned WCC All-Academic Honorable Mention.

+In 2025, he moved to Bryant University to play for the men's soccer team for his senior season.
+On November 23, 2025, he scored his first goal in a 1-0 victory over the Seton Hall Pirates in the second round of the 2025 NCAA Division I men's soccer tournament, to help Bryant record their first-ever NCAA tournament victory.

 Club career

 In September 2021, Umar joined Canadian Premier League club FC Edmonton and made an appearance on the bench in a game against Valour FC on September 7.
 Later in the month, on September 23 fellow CPL side York United announced Umar had joined the team on a developmental contract until the end of the season.
 He made his professional debut on November 9 against Forge FC.
 In December 2021, York announced that Umar's deal had ended and that he would return to his youth club.

 In 2023, he joined the Thunder Bay Chill in USL League Two.
+In 2025, he joined Fort Wayne FC in USL League Two.